ur-whitelab/hoomd-tf/README.md

 ## Known Issues

 ### Exploding Gradients
 There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that makes it impossible to use optimizers with tensorflow norms.
 To get around this, use the builtin workaround (`graphbuilder.safe_norm`).
 Note that this is only necessary if you're summing up gradients, like what is commonly done in computing gradients in optimizers.
-There almost no performance penalty, so it is fine to replace `tf.norm` with `graphbuilder.safe_norm` throughout.
+There is almost no performance penalty, so it is fine to replace `tf.norm` with `graphbuilder.safe_norm` throughout.

 ### Error handling

-We must have forked without initializing hoomd context otherwise tensorflow dies (check this assumption against newer versions of TF).
-This means that any errors during set-up cannot have access to hoomd context and then MPI_Abort won't be correctly done and we can have bad exits on non-0 ranks.
-So, some better way needs to be done for this.
+Now that forking is not done, we should revert to using the hoomd error reporting mechanism

 ### Neighbor Lists